tamari92/kf2-tournament/rules.md

 #### 8.7.3 - Weapon Upgrade Restrictions
 The following **Weapon Upgrades** are restricted:
 - Weapons cannot be upgraded to Tier 5
-- The Desert Eagle cannot be upgraded
+- Desert Eagle cannot be upgraded
-- The SPX 464 Centerfire cannot be upgraded
+- SPX 464 Centerfire cannot be upgraded
 - M1911 Pistol can only be upgraded once

 #### 8.7.4 - Weapon Modifications